eduardok/libsmbclient-php/README.md

 Contributions and bug reports
 -----------------------------

-If you encounter a bug or want to contribute, please file an [issue](https://github.com/eduardok/libsmbclient-php/issues) at GitHub.
+If you encounter a bug or want to contribute, please file an [issue](https://github.com/eduardok/libsmbclient-php/issues) on GitHub.
 Sending pull requests on GitHub is the preferred method of contributing code, because Travis CI will automatically build and test your pull request.

-There is also a defunct [mailing list](http://groups.google.com/group/libsmbclient-php).

 ## License